 In this way we can validate ideas for new marketing campaigns.
 And while it’s still early days on this particular campaign, it’s gratifying to see CTR go up 706% within just a few days, 2 test iterations and pocket change.

-Facebook Is The Perfect Channel For Testing
+Facebook Is A Good Platform For Testing

 Below includes a column for ‘Result Rate’ which in this case is the percentage of people who watch at least 10 seconds of the video advert once it shows up on their Facebook News Feed.